Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

-In the Bangkok night market stakes, Klong San almost certainly gets fewer visits from tourists who are more likely to have heard of the likes of the Talat Rot Fai train markets or the centrally located Siam Square, Silom and Sukhumvit Road markets.
-But Klong San (also spelled Khlong San) night market, over on the lower-key Thonburi side of the Thai capital’s Chaophraya River, is a particular favourite of ours – that’s why it’s one of the first stops on our signature Bangkok Night Lights tuk tuk tour.
+In the Bangkok night market stakes, Khlong San almost certainly gets fewer visits from tourists who are more likely to have heard of the likes of the Talat Rot Fai train markets or the centrally located Siam Square, Silom and Sukhumvit Road markets.
+But Khlong San (also spelled Klong San) night market, over on the lower-key Thonburi side of the Thai capital’s Chaophraya River, is a particular favourite of ours – that’s why it’s one of the first stops on our signature Bangkok Night Lights tuk tuk tour.

 Today, you can still catch an inexpensive local ferry across from Si Phraya on the Chaophraya’s opposite bank (beside the Royal Orchid Sheraton hotel and River City shopping centre), where the Chaophraya Express Boat service calls (though note that the express boats and cross-river ferries depart from different piers).

 The market itself operates right through the day from morning until late, but it’s at its buzziest of an evening.
 Its two alleyways of stalls sport a mix of trendy and inexpensive fashion targeted firmly at the young local demographic – think real and copied designer goods from well-known brands as well as local talent, together with plenty of cheap accessories like ever-popular coloured fashion contact lenses – and a good selection of local street food and snacks to keep you sustained while you shop.
 We keep things interesting for those visiting Klong San night market on one of our tours by rotating the foods we try, but you can expect everything from grilled and fried meat and fish skewers to Thai-style hot dogs, fish cakes and delicious ‘curry puff’ pastries.